judemoon/titanic_viz/README.md

 ### Reviewer3
 I believe choice #1, the bar chart, is the best.
 It is easy to read and understand.
 You may want to add labels for the x-axis meaning 1st class, 2nd class, and 3rd class to improve it.

+### Reviewer4
+I think the Bar Chart is the easiest to understand, but I wonder if the scatter plot can be shown in a different way.
+Perhaps that information is better suited on the tooltip, or animated outside the chart area.The parralel sets plot is interesting and could be improved by labelling or a legend on the colors. (ie. instead of yes/no, state survived/not survived).
+Otherwise it's really creative.

+### Reviewer5
+I like the different types of visuals that you created.
+Out of the three, I think the bar chart represent the data better.
+It seems like you were trying to plot a black dot as the total for each sex for each bar and that was a little confusing to me.
+You could consider updating the plot with the totals only?

+### Udacity Reviewer by the first project submission
+Great work with the overall design of the visualization.
+You have successfully represented sample size of each demographic with a pie chart that uses area of the pie to encode number of passengers rather than radius (which is a common pitfall).
+The colors for the sex and survival features are both intuitive and offer easy interpretation :clap:

+The only required change here should be some way to interpret the group size from looking at the plot (ie a legend).
+Alternatively you could format the y-axis of the second chart to be smaller and show a few tick marks.
+Essentially, there needs to be some way to interpret the size of the pie charts on the visualization.
+You may be able to get away with just the tooltip, but in that case the y-axis with Group Size should be removed.
+I would make that the title for chart 2 instead of the y-axis.
+Try and see if you can create a legend for the pie chart size first, and then go from there.

 ## Design Part2. after coding and getting feedback